sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 - **Time:** 1-4Hrs
 - **Players:** PO, SM, TEAM
-- **Product focused**, occurs at the end of the sprint demonstrates sprint increment, get feedbacks and create new tasks, change prioritize, have new ideas, improve the product to please the product owner
+- **Product focused**, occurs at the end of the sprint demonstrates sprint increment, get feedback and create new tasks, change prioritize, have new ideas, improve the product to please the product owner
 - **Key elements**:
 	- Celebrate the work that was done
 	- Share the knowledge to the team / stakeholders
 	- Get Feedback on the product.
     - PO validates if the stories are accepted or not.

-Team success or a team failure according to the "GOAL" of the sprint, requirements with acceptance criterias.
+Team success or a team failure according to the "GOAL" of the sprint, requirements with acceptance criteria.
 DEMO should not exceed a 2hours.